 What is Response to Intervention (RTI) and how is it used in determining whether a child has a specific learning disability?

-Response to Intervention, often called RTI, is a general education pre-referral process to help children who are having difficulty learning and achieving at grade level.
+Response to Intervention, also known as RTI, is a general education pre-referral process to help children who are having difficulty learning and achieving at grade level.
 RTI is designed to give these students additional academic support before the school district determines if they should be referred for a comprehensive special education evaluation.

 In addition to a comprehensive evaluation, IDEA states: “In determining whether a child has a specific learning disability, a local educational agency may use a process that determines if the child responds to scientific, research-based intervention as a part of the evaluation procedures…” See 34CFR §300.307(a)(2).
 IDEA does not require the use of RTI but says that a local school district may use RTI as “part” of the process.

-For more information on RTI, please see the LDA Information Sheet on RTI.
+For more information on RTI, please see the Core Principles: Response to Intervention (RTI)

 Do all states and school districts have the same policies for implementing RTI and conducting special education evaluations?

-Every State has established its own policies, and many school districts within each State may also have different procedures.
-Many States and local school districts require a pre-referral process.
-While some schools and some States have required the use of RTI for students with possible learning disabilities, others are requiring RTI for students suspected of having any disability.
+Every state has established its own policies, and many school districts within each state may also have different procedures.
+Many states and local school districts require a pre-referral process.
+While some schools and some states have required the use of RTI for students with suspected learning disabilities, others are requiring RTI for students suspected of having any disability.

 Is there a limit on how long a child might receive interventions under an RTI process?

-There are no time lines in IDEA regarding how long children should receive these interventions.
-The first tier interventions may be used with the entire class (universal interventions), while more intensive interventions are targeted toward students struggling to learn.
+There are no timelines in IDEA or other federal regulations regarding how long children should receive intervention as part of RTI.
+The first tier in RTI is evidence-based core instruction that is provided to the entire class, while more intensive interventions are targeted toward students struggling to learn.
 The number of weeks to complete the interventions may vary widely.